Gravity-Induced Geometric Phases and Entanglement in Spinors and Neutrinos: Gravitational Zeeman Effect: Geometric Phases in the Presence of Electromagnetic and Gravitational Fields

+{{The Dirac equation, describing dynamics of spinors, in~the presence of electromagnetic field and the underlying dispersion energy, Zeeman splitting and geometric/Berry phase are well-known.
+However, for~the ease of understanding their similarities and also dissimilarities with those in the gravitational field, which is the main target here, we first recall the Dirac equation}} in the presence of electromagnetic field given by

 where the various components of $\gamma^\mu$, where $\mu=0,1,2,3$, are Dirac matrices with their usual meaning, $e$ is the electric charge, $m$ is the mass of the spinor and $A_\mu$ is the electromagnetic covariant 4-vector potential.
-Here we choose units $c=\hbar=1$.
-For the nontrivial solution for $\psi$, the energies/Hamiltonians of the spin-up and spin-down particles are given by
+Here, we choose units $c=\hbar=1$.
+For the non-trivial solution for $\psi$, the~energies/Hamiltonians of the spin-up and spin-down particles are given by

-where $A_0$ is the temporal component of $A_\mu$ which is basically the Coulomb potential, $\vec{p}$ is the momentum vector and $\vec{\sigma}$ is the Pauli spin matrix.
-In the nonrelativistic limit, when $m$ is much larger than the rest of the terms in the R.H.S. of Eq. (\ref{direme}), it reduces to
+where $A_0$ is the temporal component of $A_\mu$ which is basically the Coulomb potential, $\hat{p}$ is the quantum mechanical momentum operator $-i\nabla$, and~$\vec{\sigma}$ is the Pauli spin matrix.
+In the non-relativistic limit, where~$m^2$ is much larger than the rest of the terms in the R.H.S. of Equation~(\ref{direme}), it reduces to

 Apart from the split due to the positive and negative energy solutions, clearly there is an additional split in the respective energy levels.
-This is basically Zeeman-splitting governed by the term with Pauli's spin matrix, in the up and down spinors for positive and negative energy spinors induced by magnetic fields, whether we choose relativistic or nonrelativistic regimes.
-The same governing term involved with $\vec{\sigma}$ is also responsible for the Berry phase if $\vec{B}$ is varying, which in spherical polar coordinates with $\vec{R}\equiv(r,\tilde{\theta},\tilde{\phi})$ is given by
+This is basically Zeeman-splitting governed by the term with Pauli's spin matrix, in the up and down spinors for the positive and negative energy spinors induced by magnetic fields, whether we choose relativistic or non-relativistic regimes.
+The same governing term involved with $\vec{\sigma}$ is also responsible for the Berry phase if $\vec{B}$ is varying.
+For convenience, $\vec{B}$ is generally considered in the parameter space and is decomposed as $\vec{B}=|\vec{B}|\left(\hat{r}\sin\tilde{\theta} \cos\tilde{\phi}+\hat{\tilde{\theta}}\sin\tilde{\theta}\sin\tilde{\phi}+\hat{\tilde{\phi}} \cos\tilde{\theta}\right)$.
+Hence, the~Berry phase at a fixed $r$ is given by